avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Salary_API.md

    make build
    ```

 3. Salary API also contains different test cases and code quality-related integrations.
-To check the code quality, we can use `checkstyle` plugin with Maven.
+To check the code quality, we will use `checkstyle` plugin with Maven.

    ```shell
    make fmt